-Samantha Terrell is a Puschart-nominated poet, Forward Prize-nominated author, and curator of the international poetry series, SHINE.
-Her multiple collections, most recently Delta Function (Alien Buddha Press, 2024), have consistently earned five-star reviews.
+Samantha Terrell is an American poet, and curator of the international poetry series, SHINE.
 Terrell's poems have been widely anthologized in publications such as: 100 Subtexts, Door=Jar, Eunoia Review, Green Ink Poetry, In Parentheses, Poetry Quarterly, The Orchards Poetry Journal, and others.
-In 2021, her poem "Just Justice" received First Honorable Mention for the Anita McAndrews Poets for Human Rights Award.
+Her most recent collection, Delta Function, was published by Alien Buddha Press in the Fall of 2024.
 Terrell and her family reside in Upstate New York.

 PRAISE FOR POETRY BY SAMANTHA